AaltoSciComp/scicomp-docs/aalto/git.rst

 Always login with HAKA wherever you see the button.
 To use your Aalto account otherwise, use ``username@aalto.fi`` and your Aalto password (for example, use this with ``https`` pushing and pulling).
-But, you really should try to configure ssh keys for pushing and pulling.
+But, you really should try to configure :doc:`ssh keys </scicomp/ssh>` for pushing and pulling.

 For outside/public sharing read-only, you can make repositories public.